Okja: Plot

 In New York, Mija has to comply with the Mirando Corp.
 Jay slips into her room and tells her they plan to rescue Okja while on stage.
 During the Mirando parade, a battered and temporarily blinded Okja attacks Mija.
 Jay tries to hurt Okja to protect the girl, but Mija doesn't let him and calms Okja down.
 The ALF shows Okja's mistreatment to the public, who quickly turn against Mirando.
-Lucy surrenders the company to her twin sister Nancy, who contacts a private security firm Black Chalk to take out the ALF members.
-Okja is recaptured and the ALF members are arrested, except for Mija and Jay, who are rescued by a remorseful K. Nancy starts full production at the slaughterhouse.
+Lucy surrenders Mirando back to Nancy who contacts the private security firm Black Chalk to take out the ALF members.
+Okja is recaptured and the ALF members are arrested except for Mija and Jay who are rescued by a remorseful K. Nancy starts full production at the slaughterhouse.

-K, Mija, and Jay travel to a processing plant in search of Okja, and find her being forced up a ramp into a slaughterhouse.
+K, Mija, and Jay travel to a processing plant in search of Okja and find her being forced up a ramp into a slaughterhouse.
 On the verge of being slaughtered, Mija shows a Mirando employee a photo of herself with baby Okja, prompting him to stop.
 Nancy arrives and Mija offers the gold pig in exchange for Okja's life.
-Although initially reluctant, Nancy agrees, as she deemed it a good business deal, having Jay and K arrested.
+Although initially reluctant, Nancy agrees as she deemed it a good business deal, having Jay and K arrested by Black Chalk.
 As Mija and Okja are escorted away, a pair of super pigs push their newborn through the electric fence to Okja to hide and rescue from the farm.

 Back in the countryside, Mija resumes her life with her grandfather, Okja, and the new piglet.
+She then joins her grandfather for dinner as Okja looks on.

-In a post-credits scene, Jay is released from prison, boarding a bus with K and the other members of the organization.
-With their newest member Kim Woo-shik, a former driver for Mirando, they plan to disrupt a major Mirando shareholders meeting.
+In a post-credits scene, Jay is released from prison, boarding a bus with K and the other released members of the ALF.
+With their newest member Kim Woo-shik, who was revealed to have started mirandoisfucked.com, they plan to disrupt a major Mirando shareholders meeting as more new recruits are revealed.